webmeshproj/api/README.md

 |-------|-------------------|-------|---------------------------|
 | id    | [string](#string) |       | id is the ID of the node. |

+### LeaveResponse

+LeaveResponse is a response to a leave request.
+It is currently empty.

 ### UpdateRequest

 UpdateRequest contains most of the same fields as JoinRequest, but is